 As set forth in Section 18-2103 (10) Neb.
-Rev. Stat. (reissue 1987), substandard area shall mean an area in which there is a predominance of buildings or improvements, whether nonresidential or residential in character, which by reason of the following:
+Rev. Stat. (reissue 1991), substandard area shall mean an area in which there is a predominance of buildings or improvements, whether nonresidential or residential in character, which by reason of the following:

-- Dilapidation/deterioration; - 2.
-Age or obsolescence; - Inadequate provision for ventilation, light, air, sanitation, or open spaces; - (a) High density of population and overcrowding; or - (b) The existence of conditions which endanger life or property by fire and other causes; or - (c) Any combination of such factors, is conducive to ill health, transmission of disease, infant mortality, juvenile delinquency, and crime;
+- Dilapidation/deterioration; 1. - Age or obsolescence; 2. - Inadequate provision for ventilation, light, air, sanitation, or open spaces; 3. - High density of population and overcrowding; or (a) 4. - The existence of conditions which endanger life or property by fire and (b) other causes; or - Any combination of such factors, is conducive to ill health, transmission of disease, infant mortality, juvenile delinquency, and crime; (c)